Discover finance classes near Washington, D.C., enhancing financial literacy for high school students with practical skills and career insights.

 The finance sector is diverse and includes a variety of career opportunities, each requiring specific skills and offering different salary ranges.
 Understanding these potential career paths is critical for students considering finance training.

-- Financial Analyst: With an average salary of $96,000 in D.C., financial analysts evaluate financial data, prepare reports, and recommend investments based on their analyses.
+- Financial Analyst: With an average salary of $96,000 in D.C., Financial Analysts evaluate financial data, prepare reports, and recommend investments based on their analyses.

 - Investment Banker: Earning around $82,000 per year, investment bankers assist clients with mergers, acquisitions, and financial restructuring, requiring skills in finance, negotiation, and analysis.